afroald/rafman.js/README.md

 	}

 ### `Rafman.always([id, ]callback)`
-Register a callback to be called on every tick.
+Register a callback to be called on every frame.
 Useful if you are constantly animating like in a game.

 ### `Rafman.cancel(id|callback)`
 Cancel the execution of a callback.
 It's possible to pass the callback itself, or the id it was registered with.
 This function cancels callbacks registered with both `once` and `always`.